haxtra/liquery/README.md

     scope: null,             // SQL expression to narrow scope (ex user_id=1), used for every query

     select: ["*"],           // fields to pull on select query
-    count:                   // stats to include in count query, sum, avg, what have you ["COUNT(id) AS count"],
+    count:                   // stats to include in count query, sum, avg, etc ["COUNT(id) AS count"],
     limit: 100,              // limit retrieved records

     default: null,           // default query, see section below
     keywords: {},            // shortcuts that expand to sub queries
     aliases: {},             // field name aliases for use with filters and sorting
-    sortable: null,          // list of fields that can be filtered and sorted on
     processors: {},          // functions that transform filter values for SQL generation
+    allowed: null,           // list of fields that can be filtered and sorted on

     debug: false             // dump processing errors to console
                              // keep intermediate object attached to result object